Particle Physics & Nuclear Physics

 Proton Spin Puzzle

 How quarks and gluons carry the proton's total spin remains an open question.
-The framework's current treatment of nuclear structure does not yet resolve the angular momentum decomposition at the parton level.
+The framework's current treatment of nuclear structure does not yet account for the angular momentum decomposition at the parton level.

 Where to go deeper